HussainAther/philosophy/neuro/braincomputer.md

-# The brain-computer analogy and the computational theory of mind
+# A computational theory of mind

 Brains are only like computers in a specific abstract sense.
 We can take apart this analogy in the context of the brain-computer analogy to determine knowledge for philosophy, neuroscience, artificial intelligence, and other research areas.
 It's very harmful in many ways to treat the nervous system as the hardware in such